 Patti turned down the corners of the pages with her favorite dishes, and she marked the gypsy stew page twice.
 So I figured I’d give it a shot.

 It was such a huge success, and made such a crazy amount of food that it became my signature dish.
 Especially on an October day after buying green chile in Corrales, my favorite thing to do would be to call 30 of my closest friend, leave a message that the gypsy stew was on, and wait for them to arrive with the Dos Equis and Tecate.
-Once my friend Bruce came straight from the emergency room where he was having his arm set.
-He was a little groggy from the drugs, but he said there was no way he was missing the gypsy stew. (wow – I had forgotten all about that evening until I started writing today- that’s a whole ‘nother post – all those nights in the backyard around the picnic table with a fire in the firepit. . .).
+Once my friend Bruce came straight from the emergency room after having a broken arm set.
+He was a little groggy from the drugs, but he said there was no way he was missing the gypsy stew.
+(Wow – I had forgotten all about that evening until I started writing today- that’s a whole ‘nother post – all those nights in the backyard around the picnic table with a fire in the firepit. . .).

 So this morning, three days before Christmas, the gypsy stew is on.
-I’ll let it simmer all day (not necessary, but the smell of all that garlic and chile. . .!).
-And then tonight my kids and Dave and I and some pile of friends and family will gather round and wait for the snow and we’ll enjoy.
+I’ll let it simmer all day (not required by the recipe, but the smell of all that garlic and chile is better than any holiday potpourri).
+And then tonight my kids and I and some pile of friends and family will gather round and wait for the snow and we’ll enjoy.
 Here’s my version of the recipe – it’s not exactly like the Pink’s (she takes out the garlic before it’s served – sacrilege), but I’ve adapted it over the years to make it my own.

 My Gypsy Stew: